1st Reading – Wisdom 11:22-12:1

 Sycamores have a short trunk and wide lateral branches, which make them easy to climb.

-Despite his obvious disrepute, we will see that Zacchaeus has several very honorable qualities.
+Despite his disrepute, we will see that Zacchaeus has several very honorable qualities.
 He must have known why people hated him and he probably despised himself for the same reasons.
 He knew he was a cheat and a traitor, utterly unworthy of the mercy of God.
-He knew that the people would likely relish this opportunity to mock him for his short stature and unconventional tactics to get a glimpse of Jesus.
+He knew that the people would likely relish this opportunity to mock him for his short stature and for climbing a tree like a child.
 But he climbed the tree anyway.

 When he reached the place, Jesus looked up and said to him, “Zacchaeus, come down quickly, for today I must stay at your house.”